ringo-framework/docker/README.md

 container.
 Use the following steps to run your application.

-0. CD into the directory of the application you want to run.
+CD into the directory of the application you want to run.
 Make sure you have a docker.ini config file in it.
 Configured to the correct connection string for your database.
-Look for a example in this repository.:
+Look for a example in this repository:

 	cd /path/to/my/app

-1. Init the database:
+Init the database:

 	docker-ringo init $APPNAME

-2. Run the application:
+Run the application:

 	docker-ringo start $APPNAME